udubnate/udubnate.github.io/_posts/2020-08-20-cpes-in-quarantine.md

 ### Specific Rules

-- 1 hour of participation equaling 1 CPE for Group B, not exceeding 40 (may report in 0.25 incredments)
+- 1 hour of participation equaling 1 CPE for Group B, not exceeding 40 (may report in 0.25 increments)

 ## Word to the Wise